nicholasalexander-knect365/drupal-wordpress-migrator/README.md

 NB: The image importer script associates images to posts in this import.
 If Nodes are imported again (i.e. to --clean the html) you must rerun the image importer after clearing out the media library

+9. Content only can be replaced with replaceContent.php.
+NB: this rereads the Drupal source and replaces all posts in Wordpress.
+ANY CHANGES made in Wordpress since the migration WILL BE OVERWRITTEN.

+> php replaceContent.php --project=tuauto --wordpressPath=/home/nicholas/Dev/wordpress/tuauto --clean

 DBUG: --init did not seem to work (wordpress has data in it error)
       -d works if you edit the drupalPath in migrator.php and edit DB to select the right server